teolotti/dtnsim-SDN/dtnsim/src/resultPlots/readme.txt

 Modifications to files location can be done in the bash script, while modifications to the plots can be done in the python script.

+Note:
+The following python libraries are needed: matplotlib, math